index

 Then there was a breeder in California, she wanted to have co-ownership, commitment to show him in Canada and in the USA, and wanted record of my previous Danes showings in Ontario, points and dates!! .. and .. despite the fact that she wanted $2500 US (about $3500 Canadian after ears cropping and shipping), yet she wanted the right to name the dog .. she would name my Dane!!!?

-Needles to say that almost 2 years of frustration made me feel I wish I could get a dozen great males and a few dozen great females and lots of land and money and make Dane pups available to everyone.
+Needless to say that almost 2 years of frustration made me feel I wish I could get a dozen great males and a few dozen great females and lots of land and money and make Dane pups available to everyone.
+Come to think of it, this is kind of what I did.
+A couple of females and I end up giving away many free pups and some were reduced considerably and some on payment plans!!

 Finally, I found a good pup in Texas, produced from an imported Dane line, not knowing at the time and until recently that I had one of the European imported founders of the line back in Ontario.

-Texas, well, a long way away, but the pup had a great background of famous champions and quality Danes.
+The pup had a great background of famous champions and quality Danes.
 That's where I got Anubis.
-His father was sired by a Dane that was used for a TV commercial by the original owner and in that commercial the Dane knocks the hat off; and caption was "ahead above the rest".
-The the sire's father is a famous stud (CH.
+His father was sired by a dane that was used for a TV commercial by the original owner and in that commercial the Dane knocks the hat off; and caption was "ahead above the rest".
+The the sire's father is the famous stud (CH.
 VKM Antonio "Tony") and the sire's mom is also a great female (CH.
 VKM Cache At Alpine).

 The mother also comes from a great bloodline of champions as shown later.
 The two Danes are owned by an older couple, the man is disabled and on a wheel chair and the wife cares for him and as such they couldn't show them in competitions that would require extensive travel away from the isolated farm in a small town where they live; which I understand.
 However, they insisted on co-ownership and that I would breed him and give them a pup of his offspring before they sign off the sole ownership.